Skip to main content

 Overview of the education reform process and drivers

 The reform processes of the Slovak education system are implemented through the adoption of new legislative regulations (laws, decrees and regulations of the government) published in the collection of laws or in the form of national educational strategies and concepts.
-The implementation of the adopted reforms is mostly within the competence of the Ministry of Education, Science, Research and Sports of the Slovak Republic, as the national authority for the field of education.
+The implementation of the adopted reforms is mostly within the competence of the Ministry of Education, Research, Development, and Youth of the Slovak Republic, as the national authority for the field of education.

 The right to submit draft laws (that is, legislative initiative) belongs to the Government of the Slovak Republic, deputies of the National Council of the Slovak Republic and committees of the National Council of the Slovak Republic.
 The government submits proposals as a collective body, so its individual members do not have the legislative initiative, but only the government as a whole.
 On the other hand, deputies can submit proposals individually, or it can be a proposal of a group of deputies.
 The legislative authority of the civil public can be implemented in the form of a referendum, an electronic mass request and a petition.
 The National Council deals with proposals from citizens and civic associations even if they are submitted by a member of parliament.
 Laws are approved by the National Council of the Slovak Republic.